+The proposed \longmodelname model (\modelname) consists of four major components: an \textsc{Actioner}, a \textsc{Planner}, a \textsc{QA Generator}, and a \textsc{QA Evaluator}.
 At each time step $t$, the \textsc{Actioner} encodes the state information $s_{t-1}$ and predicts the next action and object distribution $\pi_{\theta}(s_{t-1}) \,{=}\, (p_t^\alpha, p_t^o)$.
-The \textsc{Actioner}'s \textit{confusion module} then determines the agent's confusion level by measuring either the entropy of the predicted distribution or the gradient magnitude of the model (more details are given in subsection \ref{sec:actioner}).
-If the confusion level is greater than a threshold, the agent will attempt to ask a question.
-We introduce a \textsc{Planner} module to predict high-level future sub-goal instructions to use as candidate answers.
-The \textsc{QA Generator} constructs a set of $K$ candidate question-answer pairs $\mathcal{Q}_t \,{=}\, \{(q_t^i, a_t^i)\}_{i=1}^{K}$ by generating answer-aware questions based on the \textsc{Planner}'s candidate answers.
-The \textsc{QA Evaluator} computes a score $\phi(q_t^i, a_t^i), \forall i \,{=}\,1,\ldots,K$ for each question-answer pair, determining how suitable each question-answer pair is for the given state, and then ranks and selects the top-$k$ pairs, \ie
+The \textsc{Actioner}'s \textit{confusion module} then determines the agent's confusion level by measuring either the entropy of the predicted distribution or the gradient magnitude of the model (detailed in Subsection \ref{sec:actioner}).
+If the confusion level exceeds a threshold, the agent will attempt to ask a question.
+To first generate meaningful candidate answers, we introduce a \textsc{Planner} module that predicts high-level future sub-goal instructions.
+Then, the \textsc{QA Generator} constructs a set of $K$ candidate question-answer pairs $\mathcal{Q}_t \,{=}\, \{(q_t^i, a_t^i)\}_{i=1}^{K}$ by generating answer-aware questions, informed by the \textsc{Planner} predicted sub-goals.
+The \textsc{QA Evaluator} computes a relevance score $\phi(q_t^i, a_t^i), \forall i \,{=}\,1,\dots,K$ for each question-answer pair, evaluating how suitable each question-answer pair is for the current state, and then ranks and selects the top-$k$ pairs, \ie

 The agent samples a question and its corresponding answer $(q_t^{*}, a_t^{*}) \sim \mathcal{R}_t^*$ according to the normalized score distribution.
 If the agent's confusion level decreases by incorporating the sampled question-answer pair into the state information, then the agent will ``ask'' the respective question before selecting its next action.
-Figure~\ref{fig:lba} presents an overview of \modelname.
+Figure~\ref{fig:lba} presents an overview.